codefog/contao-events_subscriptions/docs/05-frontend-modules.md

 on the genuine event list module it offers the same features as it's ancestor.

+## Event reader subscribe

+Based on the genuine event reader module enhanced with the subscription functionality.
+Since it is based on the genuine event reader module it offers the same features as it's ancestor.

 ## Subscribe event form

 The module that should be placed on the same page as the event reader module.
 It displays